openethereum/openethereum.github.io/FAQ-Basic-Operations,-Configuration,-and-Synchronization.md

    ![image](https://cloud.githubusercontent.com/assets/138296/19265409/5e4a89ce-8fa5-11e6-8ec6-6c72c138ee48.png)

-   If it isn't get it synced.
+   If it isn't, get it synced.
 Your machine will not automatically do this; my machine is routinely 1-2 seconds out of sync which is enough to disrupt peer discovery.

 3. Make sure your network does not block UDP traffic.
 4. Remove your nodes file (`$HOME/.local/share/io.parity.ethereum/network/nodes.json`) while Parity is not running.